fgasparro/EdgeDS-Docs/docs/Introducing_Edge.rst

 `EdgeDSSupport@osisoft.com <mailto://EdgeDSSupport@osisoft.com>`__

-To provide feedback about Edge Data Store please go to' <https://feedback.osisoft.com/forums/906877-edge>
+To provide feedback about Edge Data Store please go to: https://feedback.osisoft.com/forums/906877-edge

 The OSIsoft team will respond to all support requests as quickly as possible during business hours (Pacific Time).